 12 Possible Reasons for Spotting before your Period

-Spotting before your period can be caused by several different things.
+What causes spotting before period?
 Here are 12 possible reasons for spotting before your period, so you can have more informed conversations with your doctor.

 1. Low progesterone